 Kidney and/or liver failure will occur as toxicity from the dead tissue spreads throughout the body, and death typically occurs within 24 to 48 hours if the condition isn't treated in time.

-Treatment of a dog's umbilical hernia varies according to how severe it is.
+In some cases a hernia can heal by itself, but treatment of a dog's umbilical hernia varies according to how severe it is.
 According to VCA Hospitals:

 - Hernias less than one centimeter in size may heal spontaneously by the time a puppy reaches four months of age.